creare-com/podpac/doc/source/user/coordinates.md

 >>> c.coords[0]
 ```

-Coordinates can contain combine stacked dimensions and unstacked dimensions.
+Coordinates can combine stacked dimensions and unstacked dimensions.
 For example, in the following Coordinates the `(lat, lon)` values and the `time` values form a grid of 6 total points.

 ```
 lat = [0, 1, 2]